I think my theme this week is honesty. Deep, confusing, contradictory truth. I am going to tell you about the group that I grew up in today.

 Believing that we are all the Self at our core turned into trying to erase individuality and personality, while I have come to believe that our differences are to be celebrated as the beautiful diversity of the Self.

 Mr. MacLaren used to say that rituals and traditions should only be kept as long as we remember and understand the reasons behind them.
-When we forget that they become stale and the rigidity that is the bane of organized religion sets in.
+When we forget then they become stale and the rigidity that is the bane of organized religion sets in.
 SES is beginning to have that rigidity.
 There are rituals and practices emerging that we do because it is done.

 I met him when I was seven.
 As he died shortly afterwards, many new members would coo to me about how lucky I had been to be in the presence of the great man.
 They chose that life.
 I never had.
 They thought I was lucky because I would never have to make the mistakes they had made, I started at such an advantage.
 I didn’t experience much of Mr. MacLaren but I’ve heard he was extremely harsh and to the point.
 Doesn’t surprise me at all from the material of his that I’ve read.
 He didn’t believe in being gentle with people.